viktor-ferenczi/se-scripts/SpaceEngineersScripts/Inventory/README.md

 It is normal and the script is designed this way to prevent the PB from burning down on multiplayer servers.

-You can adjust BATCH_SIZE to change the block scanning speed, higher value will result in faster processing at the cost of more computation and higher risk of your PB ending up in smoke and fire.
+You can adjust the batch size options to change the scanning speed, higher value will result in faster processing at the cost of more computation  and higher risk of your PB ending up in smoke and fire.
 If your  PB burns down, then try to decrease BATCH_SIZE.
 It may need to be tuned for the server you are playing on.

 Mod compatibility is entirely untested.
 Works well with vanialla Space Engineers in Experimental mode and scripts enabled as of 2019-11-07.
 Also works